-He lives in South Slope, Brooklyn with his wife and two dogs.
+He lives in South Slope, Brooklyn with his wife, his son, and two dogs.

 Dr. Miccio has been honored one of the Super Doctors - New York Rising Stars, which represents the top New York doctors in more than 30 specialties that have been fully licensed for 10 years or less.